 A corneal inlay is a small, thin device that is implanted into the cornea.
 There are several different types of corneal inlays, but all are designed to improve vision while being as undetectable as possible.
 Corneal inlays provide a permanent solution to problems such as presbyopia and a reduction in near vision / reading vision.

 Corneal inlays are designed to work with your eye – many are made up mostly of water.
 They allow your cornea to carry on with its normal functions, while giving you clear and crisp vision.

-When it comes to corneal inlays you have options – we are proud to offer both the Kamra® and Raindrop® corneal inlays.
-Contact Jackson Eye to find out if corneal inlays are right for you!
+We are proud to offer the Kamra® corneal inlay.
+Contact Jacksoneye to find out if corneal inlays are right for you!